sdr-enthusiasts/docker-tar1090/README.md

     tmpfs:
       - /run:exec,size=64M
       - /var/log
 ```

 You should now be able to browse to:

 * <http://dockerhost:8078/> to access the tar1090 web interface.
+* <http://dockerhost:8078/?replay> to see a replay of past data
 * <http://dockerhost:8078/?heatmap> to see the heatmap for the past 24 hours.
 * <http://dockerhost:8078/?heatmap&realHeat> to see a different heatmap for the past 24 hours.